Precision calibration of calorimeter signals in the ATLAS experiment using an uncertainty-aware neural network: Introduction

 The individual uncertainty predictions are available for all \topos with a calibration learned by the BNN, including those that are not part of the signal of a calibrated physics object like jets or particles.
-Similar to their use for reconstructing jets and particles, \topo selections and uncertainty propagation are possible in the context of the reconstruction of more complex and softer energy flows that are potentially needed for the measurements of the missing transverse momentum, the soft hadronic recoil in vector boson production, and other hadronic event shapes.
+They can be employed to improve the input signal quality by \topo selections prior to the reconstruction of particles and jets.
+In addition to these selections, uncertainty propagations can be applied in \emph{bottoms-up} calibration schemes used in the context of the reconstruction of more complex and softer energy flows that are potentially needed for the measurements of the missing transverse momentum, the soft hadronic recoil in vector boson production, and other hadronic event shapes, as well as in jet substructure reconstruction and analysis.

 To increase confidence in the uncertainty predictions from the BNN, they are compared to an alternative uncertainty estimate determined with \emph{repulsive ensembles} (RE) \cite{DAngelo2021RepulsiveDE,Rover:2024pvr}.
 Observed large predicted uncertainties for certain \topos are interpreted in the context of the signal characteristics associated with complex transition regions in the ATLAS calorimeter system.